harvard-acc/FlexASR/README.md

 FlexASR
 ========

 FlexASR is an AXI-programmable hardware accelerator for attention-based seq-to-seq networks.
-FlexASR can be configured to accelerate end-to-end RNN, GRU or LSTM models with attention mechanisms.
+FlexASR can be configured to accelerate end-to-end RNN, GRU or LSTM models with attention mechanisms (e.g. Listen-Attend-and-Spell models).
 It was designed in Synthesizable SystemC followed by high-level synthesis (HLS) in order to generate RTL.

 <img src="images/FlexASR_Arch.png" width="1100" height="425">